-The well rehearsed retort by ministers is that councils should determine their priorities for savings and that the government regrets the closure of libraries, reduction of grants and the removal of home care etc. is disingenuous in the extreme.
-Tory and Lib Dem controlled councils are already rejecting this script from the Coalition in Whitehall and the emerging narrative is far more concerned with the impact on communities and the vulnerable.
-Meanwhile morale has dipped further in public services and in those companies who are dependent upon public sector contracts.
+The well-rehearsed retort by ministers is that councils should determine their priorities for savings and that the government regrets the closure of libraries, reduction of grants and the removal of home care etc. is disingenuous in the extreme.
+Tory and Lib Dem-controlled councils are already rejecting this script from the coalition in Whitehall and the emerging narrative is far more concerned with the impact on communities and the vulnerable.
+Meanwhile, morale has dipped further in public services and in those companies that are dependent upon public sector contracts.
 The uncertainty about jobs undermines the confidence of existing staff as well as diminishing opportunities for young people.
-It has created a mood which is reminiscent of the recession in the early 1980's.
+It has created a mood which is reminiscent of the recession in the early 1980s.

 The problem of collapsing support for the coalition is magnified by the pyramidal effect of the internet with thousands of instant critics able to vent their frustrations.
-The public know how to play against the spin and the coalition briefings against councils and other public bodies are increasingly exposed as inept and brutal demonisations of the very organisations who deliver services but are blamed for having to axe them.
-This form defensive communication by government has been banished by most progressive organisations who realise that customers need solutions not reasons for failure.
+The public knows how to play against the spin and the coalition briefings against councils and other public bodies are increasingly exposed as inept and brutal demonisations of the very organisations that deliver services but are blamed for having to axe them.
+This form of defensive communication by the government has been banished by most progressive organisations who realise that customers need solutions not reasons for failure.
 Customers also value honesty and acknowledgement when things go wrong.
-It took six years for the last government's popularity to nosedive, the coalition are moving at such a pace that they have achieved this in eight months.
+It took six years for the last government's popularity to nosedive, the coalition is moving at such a pace that they have achieved this in eight months.

 No comments: